 We have outlined the key phases of SoftPOS solution development.
 The process is somewhat similar to payment gateway implementation.

-If you want to implement a SoftPOS solution for your merchants, but need more info, contact us!
+If you want to implement a SoftPOS solution for your merchants, contact us for more information regarding our SoftPOS offering and watch our short video guide!
 We have our own licensable SoftPOS product.
 Besides that, our omnichannel payment technology UniPay Gateway supports various other payment terminal solutions.
 So, our experts should be able to help you with your particular SoftPOS implementation use case.